Faezehabibi/pc_tutorial/receptive_field.md

 <h1> Neural Activation and Receptive Field </h1>

+  In the brain, different neurons are specialized to respond to specific patterns of sensory inputs.
   A neuron can be either active (excited) or inactive (inhibited) in response to a stimulus.

   **Active Neuron**: When a neuron positively responses to a stimulus and its activity is increased as a respond